vitkarpenko/athome/README.md

 # athome
-Python script for checking Wi-Fi connection and sending sms to my family if I'm at home.
+Python script for checking Wi-Fi connection on my phone and sending VK notifications to my family if I'm at home.